2014 Summer Camp descriptions:

 To register, contact Brennan Gibson at (251) 208-5659 or email@example.com.

-Don’t forget to ask about member discounts!
+Don’t forget to ask about member and multiple children discounts.

 Campers will enjoy a wide variety of art-making experiences that push the limits of creativity.
 Materials such as crayons, paint and paper will be used.
 Collage, clay and found objects will be transformed into colorful pieces of artwork.